Slow Travel – Why I have completely changed the way I travel

 How I have Changed the Way that I Travel

-By taking out the stress of a 9-5 job, I am a fan of slow travel, which is better for the mind, body and soul.
+I am now a fan of slow travel, which is better for the mind, body and soul.
 This means that I can travel and work on my laptop in blogging and marketing on the road.
 It means that I can take it easy as I travel with flexibility.

 Does it really matter if you were only supposed to spend 2 weeks in a country, but you end up spending 6?
 No!
 Does it really matter if you want to jack in the desert trek for a coastal city?
 Of course not.
 Go with the flow and enjoy what you need to, rather than ticket countries and cities off a list.